RNwebdk/intermediate-php-course/README.md

 In addition to the source, you'll need to:

 1. Install Vagrant & Virtualbox
-1. Run vagrant up from the root director of your project
+1. Run vagrant up from the root directory of your project
 1. Login to the VM with "vagrant ssh"
 1. cd /vagrant/installation
 1. sudo bash install (and answer the prompts)